xenserver/status-report/README-pytest-chroot.md

 capabilities and test error handling without any mocking of `xen-bugtool`, the unit tests are the preferred environment for beginners.

-This document guides you through the setup of the container and the execution of each test case.

 ## Implementation of the pytest-chroot Test Environment in Pytest

-This section provides detailed information about the test environment for `xen-bugtool`.

-This environment uses by automatic `pytest` fixtures creating a container.
+This environment uses autouse `pytest` fixtures creating a container.

-A fresh instance of a clean `bugtool` output directory (located at `/var/opt/xen/bug-report`) is provided for invocation of the test functions.
+Using the container, a fresh instance of a clean output directory `/var/opt/xen/bug-report`) is provided for each test, and its contents are checked after each test.

 ## Implementation of the container by pytest-chroot framework